kashgohil/react-store/README.md

 In the above example, only last `Comp` will be set in the `store`

-This is known limitation and vague idea for the solution is known, just not implemented as of now
+This is a known limitation and vague idea for the solution is known, just not implemented as of now

 ### On a Side Note: Why